What is a PNF Plan?

 What is a Forest Management Plan?

-The Forest Management Plan map, template and guidelines will be provided with a Private Native Forestry Plan approved by Local Land Services once the PNF Plan has been approved.
-Before starting your Forest Management Plan, we ensure we know your region or forest type, amongst several other attributes, as this assists in creating a good working plan that considers the relevant environmental and operating conditions.
+Before completing your Forest Management Plan for approval, we ensure that we know your region or forest type, amongst several other attributes, as this assists in creating a good working plan that considers the environmental and operating conditions.

 Who is responsible for the PNF plan?